octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterInterop/course.md

 ## Helper functions

-Conversions from Ligo types to Michelsontypes requires a precise knowledge of data structures representation.
+Conversions from Ligo types to Michelson types require a precise knowledge of data structures representation.

-So it becomes even more relevant with nested pairs that there are many possible decomposition of a record in pairs of pairs.
+So it becomes even more relevant with nested pairs because there are many possible decompositions of a record in pairs of pairs.

 The following record structure